 It’s a curious phenomenon, there is now such an influx into American cities / urban centers that the real estate is evolving before the surrounding infrastructure manages to even get established (meaning, the formula of coffee shops / art galleries / condos has literally lapped itself).
 This seemed to be the case in the Mill District of Minneapolis, where scores of handsome old industrial buildings have been converted to architecturally hip new apartments; yet one would have a hard time finding even a pharmacy within walking distance of said apartments.
 Still, the neighborhood boasts the excellent Mill City Farmers Market, as well as the ability to go for a casual jog over the Stone Arch Bridge, against a spectacular backdrop of St Anthony Falls – all included in the price of the rent.

 One of our fave features always is a hotel lobby into which pours energy from several different points of entry.
-And the lobby at the Canopy by Hilton Minneapolis Mill District sprawls out in several directions, so one can veritably choose a number of different public experiences: a cozy corner lounge, an energetic main seating area, and a pair of restaurants that seem to be hopping at various times of the day.
+And said lobby at the Canopy by Hilton Minneapolis Mill District sprawls out in several directions, so one can veritably choose a number of different public experiences: a cozy corner lounge, an energetic main seating area, and a pair of restaurants that seem to be hopping at various times of the day.

-Despite the fascinating visual layout, the rooms are surely the pride of the Canopy Minny, handsomely brick walled spaces, some on the 6th floor boasting dizzying 19 foot ceilings (really, you must request one of these).
+Despite the hotel’s fascinating visual layout, the rooms are surely the pride of the Canopy Minny, handsomely brick walled spaces, some on the 6th floor boasting dizzying 19 foot ceilings (really, you should request one of these).
 Throughout, they’re remarkably good looking, with patterned rugs, mod canopy headboards, blond wood floors and furnishings that exhibit an overall low key elegance.
 In essence, they’re kind of like a more rustic version of Ligne Roset.

 As well, being so ideally positioned with the Mill District, massive factory windows frame captivating views of the century-plus-old industrial landscape that surrounds the hotel – visually connecting guests with the architectural heritage of the city.

 One surely needn’t even leave the hotel for quality sustenance, with the Bacon Social House and Umbra restaurants located right on the premises.
 But a few absolute standouts gave us a genuine sense of the current Minny dining zeitgeist.
 Brenda Langton, for one, was an exalted pioneer of vegetarian cuisine; but her latest, Spoonriver, is a cozy, sophisticated spot with plenty of meat on the menu.
-Simplicity reigns, and farm / Asian influences mean indulging in everything from tempeh udon salad to Sunshine Harvest grass fed beef.
+Simplicity reigns, and rustic / Asian influences mean indulging in everything from tempeh udon salad to Sunshine Harvest grass fed beef.

 Over in the happening North Loop hood, Chef Ann Kim’s Young Joni is a total scene, with a hipstery waitstaff serving up to-die-for Korean BBQ pizza, bibim grain salads, and kimchi oxtail sugo meatballs.
 The photo booth is located just outside the bathrooms, making for some amusingly awkward encounters.